Frequent Questions & Answers

 Q. Face masks: How strictly will the teachers be enforcing masks on the kids?

 A. Teachers will have daily discussions with the children about the importance of wearing masks.
 The goal is for the children to wear masks for as long as they can while they are in school, both inside and outside.
 Discussions at home reinforcing this importance will prove beneficial to this process.

 Q. Would my child be able to wear a face shield instead?

 A. The Department of Health has instructed us that face shields are not as protective as masks.
 Children will have to wear masks.

 Q. Classroom/curriculum: How will the communication be setup to discuss how his first (and first couple) day(s) are/to go especially with the pick up/drop off outside the building?

 A. For at least the first couple of weeks of school families will receive a daily report.
 This report will give you a glimpse into what the children did that day in school and will provide you any specific information you may need about your child.

 Q. Would you be able to explain to me how a typical day would run?

 A. A typical day would include circle time, centers, crafts and activities, story telling, and outdoor play.

 A. Children will be spaced out at tables and at circle time.
-Will social distancing of the students be attempted to the extent possible while in the classroom?

 Q. Snack Time